 How to Calibrate a Hygrometer

-When using a humidity monitor, in all scenarios, the level of accuracy is the most critical factor.
+When using humidity monitors, in all scenarios, the level of accuracy is the most critical factor.
 Although most hygrometers come factory-calibrated, we always recommend calibrating it yourself when you first receive it to ensure the highest level of accuracy.
 It’s also important to occasionally check and re-calibrate your hygrometer as the measurements from the sensor can drift over time.
 We recommend using a calibration kit like the Boveda One-Step Hygrometer Calibration Kit to achieve the best results.

 The video below shows how to calibrate your hygrometer with the Boveda Calibration Kit.

 How to Adjust the Humidity Level in an Enclosed Environment

 An accurate indoor hygrometer will measure the humidity in an enclosed environment like a cigar humidor, guitar case, or food storage container—but how do you adjust the level if the conditions aren’t suitable?

 Introducing the Boveda Humidity Control Packs.
 The patented technology inside the pack either adds or removes humidity as conditions require, maintaining the specific moisture content engineered into each pack.
 The Boveda packs are available in humidity levels of 49, 58, 62, 65, 69, 72, 75, and 84% and they are accurate to ±1% RH in an airtight environment.
-Just research the ideal humidity level for your particular application, and choose the appropriate control packs.
+Just research the ideal level for your particular application, and choose the appropriate control packs.

 How to Adjust the Humidity Level in Your Home

 Monitoring and controlling changing conditions in your home are important for both comfort and health reasons.
 When the humidity percentage is too high, condensation can build up on walls and windows, which can lead to water damage and mold growth.
 When humidity is too low, irritated sinuses and dry skin are a common problem.
-Here are some ways to increase humidity in your home and decrease humidity.
+To adjust your indoor humidity you may need a humidifier or a dehumidifier.
+Below are some more ways to increase humidity in your home and decrease humidity.

 1. Use a Humidifier